Iran's Raisi says thwarting U.S. sanctions needs new solutions | Headlines

 Iranian President Ebrahim Raisi said on Friday that thwarting "draconian" U.S. sanctions required new solutions, asserting that an expanding central Asian security organisation could help defy Washington's unilateralism.

-Speaking at a summit of the Shanghai Cooperation Organisation in the Uzbek city of Samarkand, Raisi also called for expanding free trade among the SCO's member countries, alongside financial and banking cooperation.
-Tehran, which seeks to overcome economic isolation imposed by U.S. sanctions, on Thursday signed a memorandum of obligations to become a permanent member of the SCO.
+Speaking at a summit of the Shanghai Cooperation Organisation (SCO) in the Uzbek city of Samarkand, Raisi also called for an expansion of free trade among the SCO's member countries, alongside financial and banking cooperation.
+"The SCO needs to adopt new solutions and take specific measures to counter draconian U.S. sanctions and its unilateralism, such as sustainable trade among its member states," Raisi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)